-Our faith-based clients reflect the diversity of the different faiths in the UK today.
-We advise many churches and Christian charities, together with a wide spectrum of different faiths, including Hindu, Muslim and Jewish charities and places of worship.
-We also act for inter-faith and umbrella organisations.
-Many of our lawyers have personal links with one of the faith communities we advise, enabling us to provide practical and insightful advice.
+Our advice to faith-based clients benefits from the diversity of the different faiths groups with whom we work.
+Among out faith based clients we advise places of workship and charities linked to a variety of Christian denominations, Hindu, Muslim, Jewish and Buddhist communities, as well as inner-faith and umbrella organisations.
+Many of our lawyers have personal links with one of the faith communities we advise, enabling us to provide insightful and empathetic advice.

-Faith-based organisations face some unique challenges within charity law, including the need to demonstrate public benefit, and the complexity of religious or spiritual leaders who may be charity trustees, but also need to be paid for full-time ministry.
+We are uniquely placed to assist faith-based organisations facing challenges within charity law, including the need to demonstrate public benefit, or the complexity of how to remunerate religious or spiritual leaders who are also charity trustees, for their work in pastoral care and ministry.
 As the leading UK charity law firm, we are highly experienced in negotiating such issues with the Charity Commission for our faith-based clients.

-We have advised a number of charities that wish to restrict employment to those of the same faith, and have succeeded in a landmark ‘occupational requirement’ tribunal case to this effect.
+Some faith based charities wish to restrict employment to those of the same faith adn we have helped clients in negotiating the requirements of the Equality Act and employment law, succeeding in a landmark ‘occupational requirement’ tribunal case to this effect.

 Many faith-based charities rely on volunteers to run activities such as youth and children’s work and some require full-time workers to raise their own financial support.
 We have specific expertise in the Employment issues that face charities and are leading lawyers in the field of volunteer law.

-We advise on the specific Immigration requirements for faith-based organisations, including sponsoring visas for religious workers and finding the best immigration option for those joining religious communities, coming to the UK for training, or joining their UK spouse when families return from services overseas.
+We regularly assist on the specific Immigration beeds of faith-based organisations, including sponsoring visas for religious workers and finding the best immigration option for those joining religious communities, coming to the UK for training, or joining their UK spouse when families return from services overseas.

 We also advise our faith-based clients on: